Wolfram von Richthofen: Early life

 He became a close friend of his cousins, Lothar and Manfred von Richthofen, and hunted game at the estate with them regularly.
 By the end of his teens, he had become an established hunter and horse rider – interests which remained with him for the rest of his life.
 He enjoyed being outdoors and, while still at school, opted to apply for a commission in the German Army (rather than choose an academic career).

 In 1913, at the age of 18, he joined the army and took the officer course in Berlin.
 The Cavalry was the most prestigious arm, and he applied to join the 4th Hussars which belonged to the 12th Cavalry Brigade of the Sixth Army Corps in Breslau.
 He did not have much time to experience peacetime military service.
 In August 1914 the First World War began.
 He completed flight training in the fall of 1917 and in the spring of 1918 joined Jagdgeschwader 11, his cousin Baron Manfred von Richthofen's new command.
 It was 21 April 1918 that Wolfram was attacked by British planes while on patrol with his squadron; Manfred von Richthofen was killed in the same action the same day.

 On 18 September 1920, he married Jutta von Selchow (March 1896 – 1991) at a Lutheran church in Breslau (now the city of Wrocław in Poland).
 They had been introduced by her brother Gunther.
 Jutta was also of Silesian nobility, and had moved in the same circles.
 She had served as a nurse in the war.
 They lived in an apartment in Hanover while Wolfram restarted his academic career in Engineering.
 During their marriage they rarely traveled abroad in the 1920s.
 In the 1930s they took skiing holidays in Switzerland.
 The couple had three children; Wolfram (born 25 May 1922), Götz (27 November 1925) and Ellen (15 February 1928).
-Wolfram was posted missing in action over northern Romania on 5 June 1944.
+Wolfram Jr. was posted missing in action over northern Romania on 5 June 1944.
 He was never found.